Shashi456/Deep-Learning-Research/Review/VGG.md

  ### Reproducibility details
  - The input to the network is 224*224 RGB image.
- - The mean RGB value is subracted from each pixel.
+ - The mean RGB value is subtracted from each pixel.
  - The image is passed through a stack of conv layers, with a small receptive field, 3*3.
  - The convolution stride is fixed to one pixel.
  - The spatial padding is so decided such that the spatial resolution is preserved after convolution.
 The padding is 1 pixel for 3*3 conv layers.